bstarynk/helpcovid/README.md

 See https://framalistes.org/sympa/info/helpcovid

 Please follow the following conventions and stay civil and nice.
-The forum is overloaded, so don't work quickly.
+The forum website is overloaded, so don't work quickly.
+Expect a few hours of delay between sending a message there and seeing it thru the web interface.

 * all emails are in English and public